mBlinkii/MaUI-ElvUI-Profile-Strings/README.md

 - Update all Profiles for the new Version of mMediaTag
 - Fixed broken TAGs
 - Add Portraits
-- New Databar Style
+- New Data bar Style
-- Pre Update of M+ Filters (Name says S3 but its actually for S2) there comes a seperate Update.
+- Pre Update of M+ Filters (Name says S3 but its actually for S2) there comes a separate Update.

 ## Features:
 - Self created dock bar with useful functions.